libpag/ffavc/README.md

 ### Web platform

-1. Just go the root directory of ffavc project, run:
+1. Go to the root directory of ffavc project, run:

 ``` bash
 build_ffmpeg.sh
 ```

-2. Go the root directory of web/script directory, run:
+2. Go to the root directory of web/script directory, run:

 ``` bash
 build.sh